-To see all the photos that have been submitted to a contest and their ranking after the rating period has begun, you must first rate 30 of them, chosen for you (almost) at random.
+To see all the photos that have been submitted to a contest and their ranking after the rating period has begun, you must first rate a minimum number of photos, chosen for you at random.

-Once you’ve rated 30 photos you can either carry on rating, or opt out of rating any more photos in that contest.
+Once you’ve rated the minimum number you can either carry on rating, or opt out of rating any more photos in that contest.

 If you choose to carry on rating then you can still opt out at any time later and be shown all the photos including their ranking.
 But... once you’ve opted out you won’t be able to rate any more photos in that contest.